-The team should consist of registered nurses, both Qualified in Specialty (QIS) and non-QIS, and non-registered nursing staff (nursery nurses, Nursing Associates).
+The team should consist of registered nurses, (including career pathways for both Qualified in Specialty (QIS) and non-QIS) and non-registered nursing staff (nursery nurses, Nursing Associates).
 In addition, there must be a Lead Nurse for Outreach at service level.
 It is recommended that there is someone identified within each Region/ Neonatal Network with oversight of Neonatal Outreach services, however, this role may be delivered in different ways in each Region/ Network (see Appendix D for role descriptor).